Skip to content

 Execution Preferences

-You can configure the execution process by modifying various execution preferences.
+You can configure the execution process by modifying the execution preferences.
 The main execution preferences:

 • Backend preferences, such as provider, backend name, and credentials.
 See Cloud Providers.